There are so many different interior design styles when it comes to selecting an interior design style for your home decor.

 - Salvaged furniture

 The Bohemian interior design style has been everywhere in recent times, books have been published, retail stores stock it and TV makeover shows celebrate it.
 It is a truly popular style because it’s all about expressing your individuality in a fun and playful way.
-We want to capture that free spirit in your space.
+We want to capture that free spirit.

 The most important thing about the bohemian style: there are no rules to follow!
 Go crazy expressing your personality through decoration.
 Show off your collections of knick-knacks, travel finds, and flea market discoveries.

-The unifying principle of the bohemian style is to create a laid back space that you feel comfortable being yourself in.
+The unifying principle of the bohemian style is to create a laid back feel that you feel comfortable being yourself in.
 So floor pillows and hanging chairs for comfort are a must!

 Furniture wise, mix modern with vintage.
 Anything goes!